Society for Microbial Ecology and Disease

-Upon the dissolution of the corporation, the Executive Council shall, after paying or making provision for the payment of all of the liabilities of the corporation, dispose of all of the assets of the corporation exclusively for the purposes of the corporation or to other organization or organizations functioning under the laws of the country in which the Society is incorporated.
+Upon the dissolution of the society, the Executive Council shall, after paying or making provision for the payment of all of the liabilities of the corporation, dispose of all of the assets of the Society exclusively for the purposes of the Society or to other organization or organizations functioning under the French laws, country in which the Society is registered.

 Section 1.
 Amendments to the Articles of Incorporation may be proposed and submitted to the Secretary in writing by a member of the Executive Council or by a petition signed by ten (10) active members of the Society.
-The proposed amendment shall be mailed to each Executive Council member not less than fourteen (14) days prior to the meeting of the Executive Council at which the amendment is to be considered.
-A majority vote of the Executive Council members present at the meeting shall be required for submission to the general membership for approval by mail or at the next biannual meeting.
+The proposed amendment shall be emailed to each Executive Council member not less than fourteen (14) days prior to the meeting of the Executive Council at which the amendment is to be considered.
+A majority vote of the Executive Council members present at the meeting shall be required for submission to the general membership for approval by email or at the next biannual meeting.
 A two-thirds (2/3) vote of the membership casting ballots shall be required for adoption of a proposed amendment.
-Two months must be allowed for receipt of mail ballots before counting of such ballots.
 An amendment shall become effective immediately upon adoption unless a later time is designated.

 Procedure and other items not specified in the Articles of Incorporation or in the Bylaws or by action of the Council shall be in accordance with “Robert’s Rules of Order Revised”.